nest/nest-simulator/doc/installation/configuration.rst

-The first line first gets the array of user supplied arguments (``userargs``) from the ``statusdict`` and breaks each element at the “=”-symbol.
+The first line first gets the array of user supplied arguments (``userargs``) from the ``statusdict`` and breaks each element at the "="-symbol.
 It then converts the first element (lambda, gamma) to a literal and the second argument (the number) to an integer.
 Using ``mark`` and ``>>``, the content of the userargs array is added to a dictionary, which is stored under the name ``args``.
 The second line